History of the Philippines: Administration of Rodrigo Duterte (2016–2022)

+The implementation of K–12 from 2008, carried over from his predecessors Arroyo and Aquino III, continued throughout Duterte administration until the new curriculum was implemented on Grade 6 in June 5, 2017 which entirely phased out the older 1945–2017 K–4th Year system first used on May 28, 1945 and completed the 9-year process of the former.

+On July 12, 2016, the Permanent Court of Arbitration ruled in favor of the Philippines in its case against China's claims in the South China Sea; the ruling deprived surface features in the contested area of territorial-generating status, effectively deflating China's nine-dash line territorial claims.
+Later that November, president Ferdinand Marcos' remains were buried at the Libingan ng mga Bayani (the country's official cemetery for heroes) after the Supreme Court of the Philippines ruled in favor of the burial, provoking protests from various groups.

-In a bid for attaining inclusive economic growth and the improvement quality of life in the country, Duterte launched DuterteNomics, with infrastructure development and industrialization being a significant part of its policy.
-The Build!
+Following clashes between government forces and the Maute group in Marawi, Duterte, on May 23, 2017, signed Proclamation No. 216 declaring a 60-day martial law in Mindanao.
+To attain inclusive economic growth and improve quality of life in the country, in 2017, the Duterte administration launched its socioeconomic policy, DuterteNomics, in which infrastructure development and industrialization were a significant part of.
+The policy included the Build!
 Build!
 Build!
-Infrastructure Plan, which aims to usher in "a golden age of infrastructure" in the country, began in 2017.
-It includes the development of transport infrastructure such as railways, roads, airports, and seaports, as well as other infrastructure such as irrigation and flood control projects.
-The goal of this program is to sustain the country's economic growth and accelerate poverty reduction.
-The construction industry needs two million more workers to sustain the program.
-The Build, Build, Build program is made up of 75 projects, which includes six air transport projects, 12 rail transport projects, and four water transport projects.
-It also includes four major flood management projects, 11 water supply and irrigation projects, four power projects, and three other public infrastructure projects.
-The country is expected to spend $160 billion to $180 billion up to 2022 for the public investments in infrastructure.

-In 2017, Duterte signed the Universal Access to Quality Tertiary Education Act, which provides for free tuition and exemption from other fees in public universities and colleges for Filipino students, as well as subsidies for those enrolled in private higher education institutions.
-He also signed 20 new laws, including the Universal Health Care Act, the creation of the Department of Human Settlements and Urban Development, establishing a national cancer control program, and allowing subscribers to keep their mobile numbers for life.
+Infrastructure Plan, which aimed to sustain the country's economic growth and accelerate poverty reduction by developing transport infrastructure such as railways, roads, airports, and seaports, irrigation, and flood control projects.
+Duterte signed the Universal Access to Quality Tertiary Education Act, providing free tuition and exemption from other fees in public universities and colleges, as well as subsidies for those enrolled in private higher education institutions.
+Duterte also signed into law the Universal Health Care Act, the creation of the Department of Human Settlements and Urban Development, establishing a national cancer control program, and allowing subscribers to keep their mobile numbers for life.

-Under his presidency, the Bangsamoro Organic Law was legislated into law.
-It was later ratified after a plebiscite was held.
+In 2018, the Bangsamoro Organic Law was legislated into law and was ratified following a successful plebiscite a year later.
 The Bangsamoro transition period began, paving the way for the formal creation of the Bangsamoro ARMM.

-Administration of Ferdinand Marcos Jr. (2022–present)
+Administration of Bongbong Marcos (2022–present)

 In May 2022, Ferdinand Marcos Jr. (known by his nickname "Bongbong"), son of former president and dictator Ferdinand Marcos, won the presidential election by a landslide.
 His vice presidential candidate was Sara Duterte, daughter of then-president Rodrigo Duterte.
 On June 30, 2022, Marcos was sworn in as the Philippine president and Sara Duterte was sworn in as vice-president.
-A few weeks after his inauguration as president, The 2022 Luzon earthquake hit Northern Luzon, resulting in 11 casualties and 615 people injured.
+A few weeks after his inauguration as president, the 2022 Luzon earthquake hit Northern Luzon, resulting in 11 casualties and 615 people injured.